bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="1.17 Getting the Next UL" alt="1.17 Getting the Next UL." />

-Just like we did in the plain Javascript version of this script, we need to know which menu was clicked.
+<p>Just like we did in the plain Javascript version of this script, we need
+to know which menu was clicked.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 119. example, get the next ul (72) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">